phil-mansfield/symphony/docs/source/getting_started.rst

 Downloading Data
 ----------------

-Symphony data is organized into several suites of halos.
-Each suite corresponds to a different halo mass range.
+Symphony data is organized into several suites of zoom-in simulations: the LMC, Milky Way, Group, L-Cluster, and Cluster suites.
+These suites respectively correspond to host halos with masses of 10^11, 10^12, 10^13, 5*10^14, and 10^15 Msun.
 The entire dataset is stored in a single base directory.
-Each suite has is its own sub-directory within the base, and each halo has a subdirectory within its suite.
+Each suite has is its own sub-directory within the base, and each zoom-in simulation has a subdirectory within its suite.

 You can download data from

 .. note::
    Finish writing once we know where data can be downloaded from.

-Currently only halo data is available.
+Currently only halo data is available; please contact the developers about access to particle snapshots.

 Reading in Subhalo Data
 -----------------------